-What is Immunovant?
+What is the background of Immunovant?

-On December 19, 2019, Immunovant Sciences Ltd., or ISL, and Health Sciences Acquisitions Corporation, or HSAC, announced the closing of the transactions contemplated by the Share Exchange Agreement, dated September 29, 2019, between HSAC, ISL, the stockholders of ISL, and Roivant Sciences Ltd., or RSL, as representative of such sellers.
-Upon the closing of the transactions, or the Business Combination, HSAC acquired 100% of the issued and outstanding common shares of ISL in exchange for shares of common stock of HSAC, and ISL became a wholly owned subsidiary of HSAC.
+On December 19, 2019, Immunovant Sciences Ltd. ("ISL") and Health Sciences Acquisitions Corporation ("HSAC") announced the closing of the transactions contemplated by the Share Exchange Agreement, dated September 29, 2019, between HSAC, ISL, the stockholders of ISL, and Roivant Sciences Ltd. ("RSL"), as representative of such sellers.
+Upon the closing of the transactions (the "Business Combination"), HSAC acquired 100% of the issued and outstanding common shares of ISL in exchange for shares of common stock of HSAC, and ISL became a wholly owned subsidiary of HSAC.

-Upon the closing of the Business Combination, we changed our name from Health Sciences Acquisitions Corporation to Immunovant, Inc., sometimes referred herein to as the Company or Immunovant.
-The executive officers of HSAC resigned, and the executive officers of ISL were appointed to be the executive officers of Immunovant, Inc. In addition, certain members of the HSAC board of directors resigned, and all the members of the ISL board of directors were appointed to the Board of Directors of Immunovant, Inc., or the Board.
+Upon the closing of the Business Combination, we changed our name from Health Sciences Acquisitions Corporation to Immunovant, Inc. ("Immunovant" or "we").
+The executive officers of HSAC resigned, and the executive officers of ISL were appointed as the executive officers of Immunovant, Inc. In addition, certain members of the HSAC board of directors resigned, and all the members of the ISL board of directors were appointed to the Board of Directors of Immunovant, Inc. (the "Board").